-Dahae and Getae are just some of the nomadic tribes that settled on Balkans and mixed with the local population.
+Dahae and Getae are just some of the nomadic tribes that settled in the Balkans and mixed with the local population.
 Among these tribes were also Sarmatians, considered to be the ancestors of Slavs.
-These tribes reached Balkans long before the Romans.
+These tribes reached the Balkans long before the Romans.
 In fact, the battle depicted in the Illiad describes one of the key moments of these migrations.
 This is the same time when the dragon emblems appear in the Balkan region.

 In the general mindset, the battle of Troy was a battle between Greeks and Greeks.
 But the fact is that most of Trojan allies were of Thracian origin.
-Logically, since this area was inhabited by Phrygians and Lydians (from Slavic “ljudi” – people) who migrated there from Balkans.
+Logically, since this area was inhabited by Phrygians and Lydians (from Slavic “ljudi” – people) who migrated there from the Balkans.